geek/wreck/README.md

   - `options` - the options passed into the request function.
 This will include a payload if there is one.

-Since the `request` event executes on a global event handler, you can intercept and decorate a request before its sent.
+Since the `preRequest` event executes on a global event handler, you can intercept and decorate a request before its sent.

+#### `request` (deprecated)

+This is the same event as `preRequest` but should be avoided as it's deprecated and will be used in the future with a different event signature.

 #### `response`